rki-mf1/sonar/README.md

 ## Setup sonar-backend (development server)

+There is a ".env.template" file in the root directory.
+This file contains variables that must be used in the program and may differ depending on the environment.
+Hence, The ".env.template" file should be copied and changed to ".env", and then the variables should be edited according to your system.

 1. Check if the application and django are set up and running correctly.
     ```bash
     python manage.py